puppeteer/puppeteer/docs/api.md

 // ... do stuff with page ...
 await page.goto('https://example.com');
-// Dispose context once its no longer needed. await context.dispose();
+// Dispose context once its no longer needed. await context.close();
 ```

 #### browserContext.browser()
 - returns: <[Browser]>

-The browser the browser context belongs to.
+The browser this browser context belongs to.

-#### browserContext.dispose()
+#### browserContext.close()
 - returns: <[Promise]>

-Dispose the browser context.
+Closes the browser context.
 All the targets that belong to the browser context
 will be closed.

-> **NOTE** only non-incognito browser contexts can be disposed.
+> **NOTE** only incognito browser contexts can be disposed.

 #### browserContext.isIncognito()
 - returns: <[boolean]>

 Returns whether BrowserContext is incognito.
 The only non-incognito context is a default browser context.

-> **NOTE** non-incognito browser contexts cannot be disposed.
+> **NOTE** the default browser context cannot be closed.

 #### browserContext.newPage()
 - returns: <[Promise]<[Page]>>

-Promise which resolves to a new [Page] object in this browser context.
+Creates a new page in this browser context.

 #### browserContext.targets()
 - returns: <[Array]<[Target]>>